-The National Reconnaissance Office (NRO), established in

-were officially declassified in September 1992.
+The National Reconnaissance Office (NRO), established in September 1961, was originally a classified joint agency of the DoD and the CIA.
+Its existence and its mission-satellite reconnaissance-were officially declassified in September 1992.
 Headquartered in Chantilly, Virginia, the NRO designs, builds, and, with the air force, operates the nation's reconnaissance satellites, which collect imagery, geospatial intelligence, source data, and signals intelligence data for the intelligence community, of which it is a member.
-Most of its
+Most of its satellites are built and maintained by private corporations.

-4 The CIP for Finance (CIPFIN) database is an element of the Defense Critical Infrastructure Program (CIP), which identifies and assesses the security of physical assets and cyberassets and infrastructures in the public and private sectors that are essential to national security.
+The CIP for Finance (CIPFIN) database is an element of the Defense Critical Infrastructure Program (CIP), which identifies and assesses the security of physical assets and cyberassets and infrastructures in the public and private sectors that are essential to national security.
 Using this database, the Defense Finance and Accounting Service (DFAS) monitors the security and health of the financial services sector and infrastructure required to sustain the military.

-1 The Office of the Secretary of Defense (OSD) contains the immediate offices of the secretary and deputy secretary of defense, both civilians appointed by the president and confirmed by the Senate; the undersecretaries of defense for acquisition, technology, and logistics; personnel and readiness; comptroller/chief financial officer; intelligence; and policy.
+The Office of the Secretary of Defense (OSD) contains the immediate offices of the secretary and deputy secretary of defense, both civilians appointed by the president and confirmed by the Senate; the undersecretaries of defense for acquisition, technology, and logistics; personnel and readiness; comptroller/chief financial officer; intelligence; and policy.
 Additional independent offices exist for special staff (legislative affairs; public affairs; intelligence oversight, etc.).
 The role of the secretary of defense has significantly changed since the position was established in 1947.
 Originally, the secretary had only general authority, shared with the civilian secretaries of the military departments.
 Subsequent legislation strengthened the secretary of defense's authority.
-Today, the secretary is the principal assistant to the president for all matters relating to the Department of Defense
+Today, the secretary is the principal assistant to the president for all matters relating to the Department of Defense.

 The Joint Counterintelligence Training Academy (JCITA), located in Elkridge, Maryland, is the primary training organization specializing in advanced counterintelligence.
 Established in 2000, it is a part of the Defense Intelligence Agency.
 JCITA provides training to over ten thousand military and defense agency personnel around the world through in-residence, mobile training, and distance learning.
-Topics include discreet counterintelligence (CI) surveillance.
-CI investigations.

-Cloperations, force protection, and Clanalysis, as well as various technology-oriented and country-specific counterintelligence subjects.
+Topics include discreet counterintelligence (CI) surveillance, CI investigations, CI operations, force protection, and CI analysis, as well as various technology-oriented and country-specific counterintelligence subjects.

-3 The Defense Office of Hearings and Appeals (DOHA), a component of the Defense Legal Services Agency of the Defense Department, provides legal adjudication and claims decisions in personnel security clearance cases for contractor personnel doing classified work, as well as for the Defense Department and twenty other federal agencies and departments. federal Office of Personnel Management (OPM), carries out background investigations used by government agencies to determine individuals' suitability for employment and security clearances.
-In 2005, the Defense Security Service transferred the DoD personnel security investigative function (and about 1.600 personnel) to FISD.
-Most of the investigative function (and about 1,600 personnel) to FISD.
+The Defense Office of Hearings and Appeals (DOHA), a component of the Defense Legal Services Agency of the Defense Department, provides legal adjudication and claims decisions in personnel security clearance cases for contractor personnel doing classified work, as well as for the Defense Department and twenty other federal agencies and departments.

+The Federal Investigative Services Division (FISD), an element of the federal Office of Personnel Management (OPM), carries out background investigations used by government agencies to determine individuals' suitability for employment and security clearances.
+In 2005, the Defense Security Service transferred the DoD personnel security investigative function (and about 1,600 personnel) to FISD.
 Most of the major agencies of the intelligence community outside DoD (for example, the CIA, the NRO, and the FBI) are responsible for their own security investigations and clearance programs.